itsTrenzen/itsTrenzen/README.md

 ## About me
 - 👋 Hey, I’m Nick
 - 👀 I’m interested in video games, programming and good music
-- I have knowledge in HTML, CSS, JavaScript and Java
+- I have knowledge in HTML, CSS, JavaScript, Java and SQL
 - Currently I am learning Python
 - 📫 How to reach me: nickbetker.it@gmail.com
 - See my portfolio: Coming soon